decretist/Dissertation/Chapter3/chapter3.md

 work ...
 The name as an individual trademark is not enough when one works within a textual tradition. [@foucault_what_1998, 214]

-This is significant.
+This point is significant.
 We face in the *Decretum* a problem concerning authorship that medieval textual scholars like Abelard and Gratian himself would have found quite familiar: a textual tradition to which the name of Gratian became attached quite early on "as an